-5.6.3.
-Required Conditions to Set up and Run XNet
+5.6.4.
+Required Conditions to Set up and Run XNet (3G-SDTI)

-- 1. The EVS video servers XT3, XS3, XT4K, XS4K, XT-VIA, XS-VIA and XHub all need to be interoperable on the SDTI network. - 2.
-The SDTI advanced option code (for network client, master, or server modes) shall be validated in the options list. - 3.
+- 1. The EVS video servers XT3, XS3, XT4K, XS4K, XT-VIA, XS-VIA and XHub all need to be interoperable on the XNet(3G-SDTI) network. - 2.
+The SDTI advanced option code shall be validated in the options list. - 3.
 They shall all be running compatible software versions.
 Otherwise, warning message is displayed. - 4.
-The SDTI speed parameter shall have the same value on all EVS servers (Network page, SDTI section). - 5.
-The EVS video servers shall operate the same multi-essence configuration.

-- 6. The EVS video servers shall operate the same codec for video material to be fully interoperable between EVS video servers. - 7.
-The network type must be set to "Server" on one and only one EVS video server on the network.
-The others must be set to either "Master" (to share clips and view others clips) or "Client" (to share clips only). - 8.
+The XNet Operation Mode parameter shall have the same value on all EVS servers (Network page, XNet section). - 5.
+The EVS video servers shall operate the same multi-essence configuration. - 6.
+The EVS video servers shall operate the same codec for video material to be fully interoperable between EVS video servers. - 7.
+At least one server should be set as "Preferred" XNet server. - 8.
 A different network number must be specified for each EVS video server that you want to connect to the network.
 If the same network number is assigned to 2 different systems, the second one will not be able to connect and a warning message will be displayed. - 9.
-All EVS video servers must be connected with a good quality BNC 75 Ohm cable to form a closed loop. - Connect the SDTI OUT connector of the first EVS video server to the SDTI IN connector of the second one, etc until the loop is closed by connecting the SDTI OUT connector of the last EVS video server to the SDTI IN connector of the first one. - The SDTI loop must be closed at all times during network operation.
+All EVS video servers must be connected with a good quality BNC 75 Ohm cable to form a closed loop.

+Connect the 3G-SDTI OUT connector of the first EVS video server to the 3G-SDTI IN connector of the second one, etc until the loop is closed by connecting the 3G-SDTI OUT connector of the last EVS video server to the 3G-SDTI IN connector of the first one.

+The 3G-SDTI loop must be closed at all times during network operation.
 If for any reason the loop is open, all network communication will be interrupted and all systems will automatically switch to stand alone mode.
 When the loop is closed again, network operation will resume automatically.
-This problem can be avoided or limited using an XHub. - 10.
-The distance shown in the table below is the maximum cable length between two active EVS servers, or 2 SDTI reclockers, on an XNet SDTI network, using a single piece of cable between 2 servers or 2 reclockers. - Intermediate connectors, patch panels, etc., might degrade these figures.
+This problem can be avoided or limited using an XHub.

+10. The distance shown in the table below is the maximum cable length between two active EVS servers, or 2 SDTI reclockers, on an XNet 3G-SDTI network, using a single piece of cable between 2 servers or 2 reclockers.

+Intermediate connectors, patch panels, etc., might degrade these figures.
 Depending on the number of servers connected on the network, the location of the master server, the presence or not of an XHub SDTI hub, the actual maximum values may be higher than indicated.
 If longer distances between servers are required, SDTI to Fiber converters can be used, allowing distances over thousands of meters if necessary.
 EVS has validated the following SDI-fiber converters: